Lifting problem for minimally wild covers of Berkovich curves: Etale annular -covers

-(iii) One can also prove the above directly using the method of Section~\ref{proofsec}.
+(iv) One can also prove (ii) directly using the method of Section~\ref{proofsec}.
 The argument simplifies in two aspects: there is only the binomial case, and the automorphisms of $K$ and $L$ are given by series $t+\sum_{i\ge 2}a_it^i$ without negative power terms.
 In particular, an initial presentation looks as $x=\psi(y^p)+\lam(y)$, where $y^p$ and $cy^n$ are the dominant terms of $\psi$ and $\lam$, respectively. \end{rem}